WDI-SEA/react-development-course-materials/06-Redux-React-Hooks/01-intro-to-redux-lecture.md

 **Talking Points**:

+* Relate to your students previous answers on this slide.
+* If you have an app you frequently work in Redux, use that as an example and explain why you use it.
 * Use specific instances where you have components used in several places.
-Like, an input box that you might use for a contact page, submission form, sign up email, etc.
+Like, an input box that you might use for a contact page, submission form, email sign up, etc.

 </aside>